 Housing Options if I am a Rising Senior

 * Students must be in "good standing" socially and academically to be eligible for these options.
-A waiver is required (so the Office of Residential Life can access your records through Student Affairs) when applying for these options.
+A waiver is required (so the Office of Residential Life can request your records through Student Affairs) when applying for these options.

 Special Interest Housing

 Dean Hall is a women's cooperative housing unit open to sophomore through senior-status students.
 As a cooperative, Dean offers a unique community living experience.
-This includes regular community gatherings, shared meals, and other responsibilities as determined by the women living in the house.
+This includes regular community gatherings, shared meals, and other responsibilities as determined by the women living in the hall.
 All residents are required to be on the Dean Hall board plan.

 For more information and to access the application, visit the Dean Hall page.